commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Connection Groups

 Related connections can be grouped by clicking the `➕ Add` button and selecting the `Group` option.
-In the `Group` form, enter a name for the new connection group and select the connections to be grouped; click `Save`.
-You may also group/ungroup a particular connection from the connection edit screen by selecting the corresponding option in the `Group` dropdown.
+In the Group form, enter a name for the new connection group and select the connections to be grouped; click `Save`.
+You may also group/ungroup a particular connection from the connection edit form by selecting the corresponding option in the Group dropdown.

 ### Connection Cloning